sonatype/nxrm3-ha-repository/nxrm-ha/README.md

   * Encryption Keys
     * Store the json file containing your encryption keys in AWS Secrets Manager
     * Set `secret.aws.nexusSecret.enabled` and `secret.nexusSecret.enabled` to true
+    * Set `secret.aws.nexusSecret.arn` to the ARN of your secret in AWS Secrets Manager
     * Ensure `secret.azure.nexusSecret.enabled` and `azure.keyvault.enabled` are false